AIR25-CheckThat-Group1/CheckThat-ScientificClaimSourceRetrieval/README.md

 ## Evaluation Metrics

 This task is evaluated as a retrieval task.
 We will use the Mean Reciprocal Rank (MRR@5) to evaluate it.

-## Baselines & Scorers

-A "Getting started" jupyter notebook can be found in this repository.
-Participants can download it and use it to get started quickly.
-The notebook contains:

-1. Code to upload data, including:
-   * code to upload the collection set (CORD-19 academic papers' metadata)
-   * code to upload the query set (tweets with implicit references to CORD-19 papers)
-2. Code to run a baseline retrieval model (BM25)
-3. Code to evaluate the baseline model using the MRR score

-## Submission

-Please find the submission details on the Codalab page of the task: https://codalab.lisn.upsaclay.fr/competitions/22359

-## Related Work

-Information regarding the annotation guidelines can be found in the following document: https://github.com/AI-4-Sci/ReferenceDisambiguation/blob/main/annotation_protocol_examples.pdf

-## Contact
-Please contact salim.hafid@sciencespo.fr.

 ## Credits
 Please find it on the task website: https://checkthat.gitlab.io/clef2025/task4/